- shroomer

 My go to holiday drink!

 The holidays are filled with delicious indulgences that often lead to digestive discomfort.
 If you’re seeking a natural remedy, matcha is the answer!
 Did you know matcha green tea has 30 times the antioxidant activity of blueberries?
 One cup is like drinking 10 cups of regular green tea, packed with benefits like catechin antioxidants for recovery and L-theanine for calm energy.
 Gift wellness this season with Pique’s Sun Goddess Matcha, which is organic and quadruple toxin-screened.
-Enjoy 15% off plus free shipping!
+Enjoy 20% off site-wide for a limited time!
 Cheers to better health!

 Reply